Bachelor of Science in Radio-Television-Film

 - Instructor consent is mandatory to enroll in some upper-division RTF courses

 Students should choose courses in the core curriculum and in the major requirements that also fulfill their major department's Flag requirements.
-The Flags required for Radio-TV-Film are:
+The Flags required for the all degrees from Moody College are:

 - Bring a student's total hours to 120